 Your criteria will determine how individuals will be selected from your pool of potentially redundant employees.
 Criteria must not be discriminatory and must stand up to objective assessment.
 In particular, be careful of indirect discrimination.
-For instance, could criteria have a disproportionate effect on an ethnic or gender group or a disabled person?
+For instance, could criteria have a disproportionate effect on an ethnic or sex group or a disabled person?
 Criteria based on flexibility in relation to working hours, for example, may adversely affect single parents.
 Because a greater proportion of single parents are women, this may constitute indirect sex discrimination.

 Likewise, be careful using sickness absence in your selection criteria.
 Making a decision based partly or solely on time off in relation to pregnancy-related sickness would constitute sex discrimination.
 Similarly, where an employee’s physical or mental impairment has a substantial and long-term effect on their ability to carry out normal activities, they are covered by the Equality Act.
 In such cases you cannot count time off related to an employee’s disability.